10 Ways to Cut Your Training Costs for GMP

 Annual budget constraints are a part of life.
 With cost controls and budget limitations impacting training choices, team leaders face new challenges to meet their GMP training requirements.
 Keeping training costs for GMP courses to your budget restrictions can be particularly challenging during times of company growth, new pharmaceutical innovations and/or high employee turnover.

-- How can you best MATCH training budgets with various course delivery methods to meet your GMP training requirements?
+- How can you best MATCH your training budget with various training delivery methods — in order to meet PICS/GMP?

 - Are online GMP courses suitable for various industries or are they too generic?

 Online GMP courses (Certificate Courses) are definitely available in industry-specific training bundles.
 While not customised to the degree of personalised, onsite classroom training for GMP for your organisation’s manufacturing scope, they do offer industry-specific GMP/PICS information in an online delivery format.

 e-Learning modules offer flexibility in training delivery and, for many learners, offer an opportunity to review material that might have been missed (or misunderstood) in a classroom setting that was moving at a pace beyond their pre-existing knowledge and/or learning capacity.

 - That’s one of the reasons self-paced training can be effective at increasing knowledge and application of that knowledge.